Margrit Betke's Personal Web Page |

 2002 Turing Award.
 After I graduated, I spent two years in

-and I moved back to Boston in 1997, where he joined MIT's Ocean Engineering Department and I Boston College's Computer Science Department.
+I moved back to Boston in 1997, where I joined

-Since summer 2000, I have been with the faculty of the Computer Science Department at Boston University, where my research focus is computer vision, in particular, object detection, segmentation, registration, recognition, and tracking.
+Since summer 2000, I have been with the faculty of the Computer Science Department at Boston University, where my research focuses on computer vision, in particular, object detection, segmentation, registration, recognition, and tracking.
 I am very excited my three main application areas.
-I work with a radiologist, my friend Jane Ko, on developing methods for tumor diagnosis in chest CT images.
+I have worked with a radiologist, my friend Jane Ko, on developing methods for tumor diagnosis in chest CT images.
 I also work on developing human-camera-computer interfaces that will enable people with severe disabilities to communicate and access information on the computer.
 Most recently, I have been involved in thermal image analysis of bats emerging in huge numbers from caves in Texas.
-I have also work on "intelligent vehicles" and general object recognition.
-For many of my research projects, students in my research group have made significant contributions.
+I have also worked on "intelligent vehicles" and microscopy image analyis of cells.
+For many of my research projects, students in my research group have made significant contributions and won awards.
 If you are a BU undergraduate or graduate student interested in joining my group, come and talk to me and visit the Image and Video Computing reading group, which meets once a week during the semester.
-I spent my spare time as much as possible with my husband and family.
-I love traveling, sports, reading, flowers, photography, and music.
+I love traveling, sports, reading, gardening, photography, and music.
 When I grew up, I used to go skiing with my family in Adelboden, a beautiful place in the Bernese Alps in Switzerland.
 I have been taking modern dance classes at BU -- they are a lot of fun.
-I also love sailing and judo.
 In grad school I had a chance to sing some beautiful pieces, such as Verdi and Brahm's Requiems, Bach's Mass in B-Minor, Hayden's Creation, and Haendel's Messiah in MIT's Concert Choir under John Oliver.
-My favorite recently read books are "Het woeden der gehele wereld" (The Rage of the Whole World) by Maarten 't Hart and "Daughter of Fortune" by Isabel Allende. |
+Among my favorite novels books are "Het woeden der gehele wereld" (The Rage of the Whole World) by Maarten 't Hart, "Daughter of Fortune" by Isabel Allende, and the books by BU's Ha Jin.
+In late 2016, I read "The Totilla Curtain" by T.C.
+Boyle (and was surprised how relevant this 1997 book is to ongoing political discussions about immigration), I loved Hope Jahren's "Lab Girl" and recently (2022), Marina Endicott's "The Voyage of the Morning Light."
+In 2014, my husband and I rescued a wild dog, Shilah, who we met while hiking in the Grand Canyon.
+I sometimes bring Shilah with me to BU, and you may meet her.
+Shilah doesn't understand why strangers may want to pet her, but if you hold out a treat for her, she'll take it carefully from your hand.

 |